PTSS vs PTSD: What's the Difference?

 When to Find Help for PTSS or PTSD?

 Above, we laid out a set of symptoms you may experience from both disorders.
-If you find that these symptoms are inhibiting your quality of life, it’s important to speak to a mental health professional.
-They will put you on track to overcoming these symptoms based on a personal recovery plan.
+It’s important to speak to a mental health professional if these symptoms inhibit your quality of life.
+They will put you on track to overcome these conditions based on a personal recovery plan.

 Final Word

-While PTSS wasn’t previously taken seriously, it’s indication for PTSD has furthered research development in testing protocols.
-In other words, you have a better chance of preventing PTSD development if a mental health professional is able to identify your risk factor based on PTSS symptoms.
+While PTSS wasn’t previously taken seriously, its indication for PTSD has furthered research development in testing protocols.
+In other words, you have a better chance to prevent PTSD development if a mental health professional can identify your risk factors based on PTSS symptoms.

 For this reason, it’s important to seek out help as soon as you start to develop any set of symptoms.
-The earlier symptoms are intervened, the easier it is for a patient to improve their quality of life.
+The earlier symptoms are intervened, the easier it is to improve quality of life.

 Leave a Reply